Kandana

-Kandana (කඳාන, கந்தானை) is a suburb of Colombo in Western Province, Sri Lanka, 19 km north of the Colombo city centre.
-Due to the proximity to Colombo, Negombo as well as the Bandaranaike International Airport, the suburb is a popular residential area.
+Kandana (කඳාන, கந்தானை) is a suburb of Gampaha in Western Province, Sri Lanka, 19 km north of the Colombo city centre.
+Due to the proximity to Negombo as well as the Bandaranaike International Airport, the suburb is a popular residential area.

 The neighboring suburbs are Ja-Ela, Ragama, Peralanda and Wattala.

 Transport

 Kandana is situated on the A3 (Colombo - Negombo) Highway.

 The Kandana Railway Station is located on the Puttalam line, and is the 10th railway station from Colombo Fort railway station with a distance of 18.829 km from Colombo Fort railway station.